 Monitoring security controls is not a one-time task; it’s an ongoing process:

-1. Continuous Evaluation: Regularly assess the effectiveness of your monitoring tools and strategies.
-Update them to address evolving threats.
+- Continuous Evaluation: Regularly assess the effectiveness of your monitoring tools and strategies, adapting them to evolving threats.

-2. Incident Response: Develop a comprehensive incident response plan that outlines steps to take when security incidents are detected.
-Practice these procedures to ensure a swift and effective response.
+- Incident Response: Develop a comprehensive incident response plan and practice it regularly to ensure prompt and effective action.

-3. User Awareness: Educate users about the importance of monitoring and reporting any suspicious activities promptly.
+- User Awareness: Continuously educate users about the importance of security and reporting suspicious activities.

 Related links